AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 ## 🔁 Forwarders

-Merkl Engine can smartly enable users to accrue rewards even if the incentivized asset isn't directly present in their wallet.
-Take the case of a campaign incentivizing holders of the token, but many of these tokens are staked in a staking contract: if the Merkl engine has integrated the staking contract, it can reward users which have provided liquidity on the staking contract based on how much they have staked.
+Merkl Engine intelligently enables users to earn rewards even when they don’t hold the incentivized asset directly in their wallet.
+For example, in a campaign rewarding token holders, many users may have their tokens staked in a contract.
+If Merkl has integrated that staking contract, those users will still receive rewards based on their staked amount.

-This functionality to track user activity across various protocols and contracts is called Merkl `forwarders`.
-[Each campaign type](mechanisms/README.md) comes with its own forwarders.

-Forwarders enable reward distribution to users who hold an incentivized asset indirectly (e.g., staked tokens, LP tokens).
+This mechanism—tracking indirect ownership across contracts and protocols—is handled by Merkl forwarders.
+Forwarders allow Merkl to distribute rewards to users holding an incentivized asset indirectly, such as through staking contracts or LP tokens.
+By default, Merkl supports forwarding for most major DeFi protocols.

+In most [campaign types](mechanisms/README.md), Merkl automatically detects and applies any integrated forwarders.
+However, for older, legacy campaigns (e.g., the original ERC20 campaign type), forwarders must be manually specified at the time of campaign creation.

 **How It Works**:

-- Forwarder integration varies by complexity.
-Simple forwarders, such as staking contracts for ERC20 tokens, are automatically supported by Merkl.
-However, more complex forwarders,like Active Liquidity Management (ALM) protocols for concentrated liquidity, or non-standard staking contracts, require a dedicated integration within Merkl.
-- Some campaign types (e.g., Concentrated Liquidity Campaigns) automatically detect integrated forwarders, requiring no manual setup when creating a campaign
-- For ERC20 or lending/borrowing campaigns, incentive providers can specify ERC20 forwarders or integrated forwarders that commonly hold the incentivized token.
+- **Complexity Varies**: While for some simple forwarders, such as staking contracts for ERC20 tokens, the integration and forwarding process is relatively straightforward, some are equivalent to a complex integration of a new protocol type, and imply forwarding rewards across several stakeholders on multiple smart contract layers.
+- **Auto-Detection**: Once a forwarder is integrated, it’s automatically applied—no manual configuration is needed.
+The Merkl frontend includes a scan tool to check if an address matches any known forwarder patterns.
+- **Protocol Fidelity**: Merkl mirrors the logic of each protocol.
+For example, if a protocol charges a fee on accrued rewards, Merkl will automatically account for and replicate that fee in the reward forwarding process.

-**Example: Staked Token Rewards**:
+**Example 1: Staked Token Rewards**:

 - A campaign incentivizes USDA holders.
 - Users who staked USDA and received stUSD would normally be ineligible for rewards because they don't hold the USDA directly in their wallet.
-- With forwarding enabled, Merkl recognizes stUSD holders as USDA holders and distributes rewards accordingly.
+- As forwarding is automatically enabled, Merkl recognizes stUSD holders as USDA holders and distributes rewards accordingly.

+**Example 2: Morpho Rewards**:

+- A campaign targets USDA holders.
+- USDA is used across multiple Morpho markets, either as collateral or loan token.
+- Merkl detects the Morpho singleton as a forwarder, automatically distributes the USDA rewards among relevant stakeholders across all markets, proportionate to their contribution to the singleton’s USDA holdings.

+**Example 3: Pendle Rewards**:

+- A campaign rewards USDA holders.
+- USDA is deposited into a Pendle market.
+- Merkl forwards rewards only to eligible Pendle stakeholders (YT and LP token holders), excluding PT holders, and applies the Pendle treasury fee per protocol rules.

 **How to Enable Forwarding**:

-When creating a campaign:
+Forwarding is enabled by default on most campaign types in Merkl.
+If your campaign requires a new forwarder integration or support for a new protocol, please reach out to our team.

+{% hint style="info" %}
+Coming soon: When creating a campaign, you’ll be able to specify that an address is an ERC20 token, enabling automatic forwarding to its token holders.
+{% endhint %}

+On the legacy campaign types where forwarders must be manually specified, when creating a campaign, you need to:

 - Provide the staking contract address (recipient of the rewards).
 - Provide the forwarded token address (token users receive when staking).

-{% hint style="info" %}
-Most of the time, these are the same contract address, so you may need to enter the same address twice when setting up a campaign.
-{% endhint %}

-For the non-standard forwarders that are not automatically detected (e.g everything but ALMs in concentrated liquidity campaigns), you may also directly specify during campaign creation.

 ## ✅ Whitelisting